Student Organizations & Clubs

 Latin Club

-At St. Pius Latin Club, we strive to create a community where students can bond over shared interests involving Roman culture and society.
+The Latin Club, we strive to create a community where students can bond over shared interests involving Roman culture and society.
 We participate in learning, understanding, and helping peers examine the aspects of the Latin language.
-We meet every other Thursday in the Latin room from 3-3:45 to have informal discussions, events, and examine other parts of Latin!
+We meet, in the Latin room, to have informal discussions, events, and examine other parts of Latin!
 All are welcome!!

 Moderator(s): Sophia Warnement